-If you are a victim of domestic violence, please read ahead to understand how you can keep guns out of your abuser's hands.
+If you're a victim of domestic violence, the following will help you keep guns out of your abuser's hands.
 Deadly weapons are frequently used to threaten and potentially injure victims in domestic violence cases (sometimes out of revenge for having contacted the authorities).
-Understanding the domestic violence gun laws may help protect you and your family from harassment and future violence.

 Did the Abuser Commit a Domestic Violence Misdemeanor?

-One of the benefits of a domestic violence misdemeanor gun ban is that the ban applies to abusers in law enforcement, the military, and government employment in which guns are issued.
-Because of this, domestic violence misdemeanor offenders who are in these positions may get fired -- if they are banned from using a gun, then they cannot perform their duties.
-If you are a victim and you know that your abuser has been convicted of a domestic violence misdemeanor but is working in a job where a gun has been issued, please contact your local police.
+One of the benefits of the domestic violence gun ban is that it also applies to abusers in law enforcement, the military, and government employment in which guns are issued.
+Because of this, offenders who are in these positions may get fired -- if they're banned from using a gun, then they can't perform their duties.
+If you're a victim and you know that your abuser has been convicted of a domestic violence misdemeanor but is working in a job where a gun has been issued, please contact your local police.
 The abuser could still pose a danger to you and your family with a workplace-issued gun.

 Did You Get a Restraining Order?